 While we really liked our Skyroam Solis original, it did have a few things missing, like a battery charge indicator.
 So, we were happy when Skyroam upgraded to the Skyroam Solis X.

 Updated in 2021: Skyroam is currently sold out of Solis X’s, and they won’t be restocking.
-For now, you can rent a Solis Lite.
+For now, you can buy only a Solis Lite.

-The Skyroam Solis Lite is a little cheaper and a little smaller, at 4.9 oz.
+The Skyroam Solis Lite is a little cheaper than the Solis X, and a little smaller, at 4.9 oz.
 It can also connect to 10 devices.
 It doesn’t have a remote camera.
 It does have the capability to use it as a power bank, but you’ll need to buy a $19.99 adapter kit.

 The best part is there are no contracts with the Global Daypass or Unlimited Monthly Subscription.
 You pay only for the days or months that you use the Skyroam.